Felly Bull

 2. Add the lamb, breadcrumbs, oregano, salt and pepper then, with the aid of the spatula, mix 5 to 10 seconds/speed 5 until combined.

 3. Using wet hands, roll 1 tbsp of the mixture into a ball and place on a plate.
-Repeat with the remaining mixture to make approx. 24 or 25 meatballs.
+Repeat with the remaining mixture to make 24 meatballs.
 Dust the meatballs with flour.

 4. Heat the vegetable oil in a large frying pan over a medium heat.
-Fry the meatballs in batches for 8-10 minutes, turning occasionally, until browned all over and cooked through.
+Fry the meatballs in batches for 8 to 10 minutes, turning occasionally, until browned all over and cooked through.
 Serve warm.

 Non-Thermomix Instructions